Phil Robertson

-Phil Alexander Robertson (born April 24, 1946) is an American professional hunter, businessman (Duck Commander company), and reality television star on the popular television series Duck Dynasty.
-He is also featured on the television show Duck Commander, a hunting program on the Outdoor Channel.
+Phil Alexander Robertson (April 24, 1946 – May 25, 2025) was an American professional hunter, businessman and television personality who was the founder of hunting products company Duck Commander.
+A reality television star on the popular television series Duck Dynasty, he was also featured on the television show Duck Commander, a hunting program on the Outdoor Channel.
+He served as patriarch of the Duck Dynasty Robertson family.

-He attended Louisiana Tech University, where he played football.
-He received a master's degree in education and spent several years teaching.
+Robertson attended Louisiana Tech University, where he played football.
+He received a master's degree in education and spent several years teaching prior to founding Duck Commander, a hunting equipment company.

-Robertson was the subject of controversy after a 2013 interview he did with GQ magazine, where he said that homosexual behavior was sinful.
+He was the subject of controversy after a 2013 interview he did with GQ magazine, where he said that homosexual behavior was sinful.
 As a result, A&E suspended him from Duck Dynasty.
 Facing a strong backlash from his supporters, A&E lifted the suspension after nine days.

+In September 2023, a biographical film on the early life of Robertson, The Blind, was released in theaters.

 Early life and education

-Robertson was born in Vivian, Louisiana.
+Robertson was born in Vivian, Louisiana, on April 24, 1946.
 He was the fifth of seven children of Merritt (née Hale) and James Robertson.
 Because of financial setbacks during his childhood, the family lived in rugged conditions, having no electricity, toilet or bathtub.
-The family rarely went into town to buy groceries, and instead lived off of the fruits and vegetables they grew in their garden; the meat from deer, squirrels, fish and other game they hunted and fished; and the pigs, chickens, and cattle they raised.
+The family rarely went into town to buy groceries, and instead "lived off of the fruits and vegetables they grew in their garden; the meat from deer, squirrels, fish, and other game they hunted and fished; and the pigs, chickens, and cattle they raised".

-In his book, Happy, Happy, Happy, Robertson recalls that "It was the 1950s when I was a young boy, but we lived like it was the 1850s ... but we were always happy, happy, happy no matter the circumstances."
+In his book Happy, Happy, Happy, Robertson recalls that "It was the 1950s when I was a young boy, but we lived like it was the 1850s ... but we were always happy, happy, happy no matter the circumstances."

 Halfway between Vivian and Hosston is Robertson's restored log cabin birth home.
 The property is owned by Robertson's cousin, Nathan Hale.